Jim Ratcliffe apologises after claiming migrants have ‘colonised’ the UK

 Sir Keir was among the first major political figures to have called on the businessman to apologise.

-Andy Burnham, the Labour mayor of Greater Manchester said they “go against everything for which Manchester has traditionally stood”.
+Andy Burnham, the Labour mayor of Greater Manchester said Sir Jim’s comments “go against everything for which Manchester has traditionally stood”.

 Mr Burnham, who has backed plans driven by Sir Jim to regenerate Old Trafford and build a new stadium for Manchester United, also said “footballers who have arrived from all over the world to play in Greater Manchester have enhanced the life of our city region”.